debajyotid/tour-planner/docs/README.md

 ----------------------

-### The 2nd is through a jupyter notebook (currently configured as a Kaggle Notebook, but can be run locally as well
+### The 2nd is through a jupyter notebook (currently configured as a Kaggle Notebook), but can be run locally as well

 To run the file on your local system, comment the 'kaggle_secrets' codecell and provide your own OpenAI, Google Maps, and OpenWeather API Keys for OPENAIKEY, googlemaps_api_key, and openweather_api_key respectively